How to avoid broadband price increases

 1 Use a comparison site

-You can take a look at multiple broadband providers and prices in one simple search.
+You can take a look at lots of broadband providers and prices in one simple search.

-All you’ll usually need to tell us is your postcode and who your broadband is currently with.
+All you’ll usually need to tell us is your postcode and who your broadband is currently with and we’ll show you a wide range of deals available where you live.

 2. Negotiate with your current provider (optional)